Is concrete or wet pour rubber best for your playground?

 Benefits

-• Customization: Local companies offer the flexibility to tweak designs, ensuring they align perfectly with community needs.
+• Customisation: Local companies offer the flexibility to tweak designs, ensuring they align perfectly with community needs.
 You can always improve your equipment design as time goes by without losing its meaning.
+Look at our work for the Botanic Gardens in Wellington.
+From a standard tower, we packed play value in it!
+Check the case study here.

 • Costs: Local playground companies can offer better pricing than overseas companies as they rely on local raw materials, and there is no need for long-distance shipping.
 Also they can create unique equipment that fits your budget.